dragonee/tasks-collector-tools/README.md

     observationdump [options] PATH

 Options:
+    --open           Dump only open observations.
+    --closed         Dump only closed observations.
     -d DATE_FROM, --from FROM  Dump from specific date.
     -D DATE_TO, --to DATE_TO   Dump to specific date.
     -f, --force      Overwrite existing files.